NorvetMSP/peanut-pos/docs/security/security-hardening-rust-addendum.md

-ï»¿# NOVAPOS Security Hardening Addendum (Rust Implementation)
+# NOVAPOS Security Hardening Addendum (Rust Implementation)

 ## Purpose
 This addendum translates the "Security and compliance plan" into actionable steps for the Rust monorepo.
 It introduces reusable crates, assigns each service the integration work it must do, and sequences database/infrastructure migrations so engineers can stage changes safely.